Eververdants/ETBSaveManager/README.md

 This is a desktop-level save management tool specifically designed for the game "Escape The Backrooms", built using Vue.js + JavaScript + CSS for the frontend, and Vite as the build tool.
 Version 3.0 represents a complete upgrade, offering an entirely new user experience and enhanced functionalities.

-Please note: Future development may include features such as encryption keys.
-For data security, this part of the code will not be open-sourced, and I will make corresponding annotations for these sections.
+Please note: Future development may involve features related to encryption keys.
+For data security, the code for these parts will not be open-sourced, and I will make corresponding annotations in the code.

+This project uses assets extracted from Escape The Backrooms, which are stored in the `icons/ETB_UI` folder within the `public`directory.
+The names of the resources have not been modified.

 ‼️‼️‼️ This repository and program are not affiliated with Escape The Backrooms developer Fancy‼️‼️‼️